 🤝 Community AI workflows

-Every newsletter, we’re showcasing how a reader is using AI to work smarter, save time, or make life easier.
+Every newsletter, we showcase how a reader is using AI to work smarter, save time, or make life easier.

-How are you using AI in your work?
+How do you use AI?
 Tell us here.

 🎓 Highlights: News, Guides & Events